overture-stack/website/markdown/documentation/ego/user-guide/admin-ui/policies.md

 1. Click **Policies** from the left-hand menu, then click the policy you want to edit from the policies table.

 2. The policy's details pane is displayed on the right.
 Click **Edit** and modify the fields as required.
-The fields are the same as described earlier in [Creating a Policy](/documentation/ego/user-guide/admin-ui#creating-a-policy).
+The fields are the same as described earlier in <a href="/documentation/ego/user-guide/admin-ui#creating-a-policy" target="_blank">Creating a Policy</a>.

 ## Deleting a Policy